28 Days Later (film series): Production

 In January 2024, it was announced that a third film titled 28 Years Later, was officially in development; with plans for the project to be the first of a new trilogy of sequels.
-Danny Boyle will direct the first instalment, with a script written by Alex Garland; while the latter will also write the scripts for each of planned sequels.
-Boyle, Garland, Andrew Macdonald, and Peter Rice will serve as producers.
-Sony Pictures will distribute the movie.
+Boyle directed the first installment, with a script written by Garland; while the latter also wrote the scripts for each of planned sequels.
+Boyle, Garland, Macdonald, Rice, and Bellew all served as the producers.
+Sony Pictures won a highly competitive studio bidding war for the distribution rights, beating out Warner Bros.
+Pictures, Universal Pictures, and Paramount Pictures.
 In February of the same year, Murphy discussed his potential involvement with the project.
-In March 2024, Garland confirmed that he is writing a trilogy of sequel films.
+In March of the same year, Garland confirmed that he is writing a trilogy of sequel films.
 The following month, the writer stated that Kes was a major influence on his work for 28 Years Later.
-By April, Jodie Comer, Aaron Taylor-Johnson, and Ralph Fiennes joined the cast, while Charlie Hunnam entered early negotiations to appear in its cast.
+By April of the same year, Jodie Comer, Aaron Taylor-Johnson, and Ralph Fiennes joined the cast, while Charlie Hunnam entered early negotiations to appear in its cast.
 Later that month, Garland announced that pre-production was underway on the film, while also confirming that the plot will explore how the passage of time influences survival in a post-apocalyptic society.
-In May of the same year, Cillian Murphy was confirmed to be reprising his role from 28 Days Later, though it was later announced that he will not appear in the first movie of the trilogy.
-Jack O'Connell joined the cast in a supporting role, which will expand into a leading role for the sequel.
-The project will enter production back-to-back with its sequel.
+In May of the same year, Murphy was confirmed to be reprising his role as Jim from 28 Days Later, though it was later announced that he would not appear in the first film of the trilogy.
+Jack O'Connell joined the cast in a supporting role, which expanded into a leading role for its sequel The Bone Temple.
+The project entered production back-to-back with The Bone Temple.

-In May 2024, 28 Years Later began principal photography and was released on June 20, 2025.
+In May 2024, 28 Years Later began principal photography and was released on 20 June 2025.